-The review article doesn’t specify which pepper they used, but both black pepper and cayenne pepper have active ingredients that help with cough.
+The review article doesn’t specify which pepper they used, but black pepper and cayenne pepper have active ingredients that help a cough.

-If you have an unexplained cough, oral consumption of substances rich in capsaicin like chili and pepper for 4 weeks might help.
+If you have an unexplained cough, oral consumption of substances rich in capsaicin like chili and pepper for four weeks might help.
 Capsaicin capsules are also available for purchase.

 But avoid giving honey to infants.
 They have a risk of developing infant botulism if the honey is contaminated with the Clostridium botulinum bacteria.